testcontainers/testcontainers-python/docs/quickstart.md

         assert value == "Hello, Redis!"
 ```

-The `RedisContainer` class provides a convenient way to start a Redis container for testing.
+The `RedisContainer` class makes it easy to start a Redis container for testing:

-- The container is automatically started when entering the context manager (`with` statement)
+- The container starts automatically when entering the context manager (`with` statement).
-- The container is automatically stopped and removed when exiting the context manager
+- It stops and removes itself when exiting the context.
-- `get_container_host_ip()` returns the host IP where the container is running
+- `get_container_host_ip()` returns the host IP.
-- `get_exposed_port()` returns the mapped port on the host
+- `get_exposed_port()` returns the mapped host port.

-When you use `get_exposed_port()`, you have to imagine yourself using `docker run -p
-<port>`.
-When you do so, `dockerd` maps the selected `<port>` from inside the
-container to a random one available on your host.
+When using `get_exposed_port()`, think of it as running `docker run -p <port>`. `dockerd` maps the container's internal port to a random available port on your host.

-In the previous example, we expose the default Redis port (6379) for `tcp` traffic to the outside.
-This
+In the example above, the default Redis port (6379) is exposed for TCP traffic.
+This setup allows your code to connect to Redis outside the container and supports parallel test execution.
+Each test gets its own Redis container on a unique, random port.
-allows Redis to be reachable from your code that runs outside the container, but
-it also makes parallelization possible because if you run your tests in parallel, each test will get its own Redis container exposed on a different random port.

-The container is automatically cleaned up when the test finishes, thanks to the context manager (`with` statement).
-This ensures that no containers are left running after your tests complete.
+The context manager (`with` statement) ensures containers are cleaned up after tests, so no containers are left running.

 !!!tip

-    Look at [the garbage collector](features/garbage_collector.md) to know another way to
-    clean up resources.
+  See [the garbage collector](features/garbage_collector.md) for another way to clean up resources.

-## 4. Make your code to talk with the container
+## 4. Connect your code to the container

-This is just an example, but usually Python applications that rely on Redis are
-using the [redis-py](https://github.com/redis/redis-py) client.
-This code gets
-the endpoint from the container we just started, and it configures the client.
+Typically, Python applications use the [redis-py](https://github.com/redis/redis-py) client.
+The following code retrieves the endpoint from the container and configures the client.

 ```python
 def test_redis_operations():